JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes.md

 ## The Structure of a UI Theme
 UI Themes are components within IntelliJ Platform plugins.
-Theme plugins should be stand-alone plugins, and not combined with other plugin functionality.
+The theme plugins should be stand-alone and not combined with other plugin functionality.
-This approach is the best user experience because it avoids an IDE restart when installing a UI Theme plugin.
+This approach provides the best user experience because it avoids an IDE restart when installing a UI Theme plugin.

 UI Themes have several components:
 * A required Theme description (JSON) file in the plugin project's <path>resources</path> folder.